 • Blinks white 2 times – Reboot complete

 • Blinks white 3 times, repeated – Updating earbud software

 • Blinks amber and white – Error, contact Bose customer service

 Charging Case status light (outer):

-• Blinks amber twice—Case needs to charge (less than 10%)
+• Blinks amber 2 times – Case needs to charge (Less than 10%)